jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/part-15.md

 the passage quoted above, shows that the Chinese are aware of this fact. the wood of various
 The Nan-yue-pi-ki, ia
-is
+is -->

-'11,22-23
-SAP AN-WOOD.
-'
-— COTTON.
-217
-22.
-SAPAN-WOOD
+## 22. SAPAN-WOOD

-Su-mu comes from
+Su-mu comes from Cambodia.
-the country of Chon-la.

 and juniper.
 The leaves are
-6 habitat is in
+habitat is in
 larly known
 is
 The